realvjy/coolshapes-demo/README.md

 # <p align=center>Coolshapes Demo</p>

-This repository contatin Simple demo project to check all shapes from `coolshapes-react` package.
+This repository contatin simple demo project to check all shapes from `coolshapes-react` package.
 For more details go [coolshap.es](https://coolshap.es)

 ----